solo-io/gloo/docs/content/guides/integrations/datadog/_index.md

 These annotations can also be added declaratively via helm, for example if using Gloo Edge Enterprise, these annotations can be added as a value for `gloo.gatewayProxies.gatewayProxy.podTemplate.extraAnnotations`.

 {{< notice note >}}
 If you upgrade the cluster using Helm version 3, these annotations should stay in place.
 Helm 3 uses a three-way merge when performing an update.
 Helm version 2 will also attempt a merge, but may have issues with changes made using kubectl edit.
 You should update the values used by Helm to include these annotations.
-More information is available [here](https://helm.sh/docs/faq/#improved-upgrade-strategy-3-way-strategic-merge-patches).
+Note that Helm 2 is not supported in Gloo Edge v1.8.0 and later.
 {{< /notice >}}

+For more information about merging strategies, see the [Helm documentation](https://helm.sh/docs/faq/changes_since_helm2/#improved-upgrade-strategy-3-way-strategic-merge-patches).

 You can verify that the annotations have been successfully updated by running the following command: